 Certificate of compliance

-CREs accredited under the Radiation Control Act to assess radiation apparatus for the purpose of certifying compliance with the requirements of Guideline 6 must only use certificates of compliance approved by EPA for reporting compliance.
-Approved certificates of compliance books are available for purchase from the EPA but only by appropriately accredited CREs.
+CREs accredited under the Radiation Control Act to assess radiation apparatus for the purpose of certifying compliance with the requirements of Standard 6 must only use an electronic certificate of compliance approved by the EPA for reporting compliance.
+A copy of an electronic certificate of compliance can be obtained by e-mailing firstname.lastname@example.org